Safeguarding & eSafety

 Our Designated Safeguarding Lead (DSL) is Tim Wilcher, Deputy Headteacher

-Alternate DSLs are Berry O'Rourke (Family Partnership Support Officer), Chris Newman (Head of School), Emma Davies (SENCO) and Victoria Gale (DSL for Busy Bees our before and after school provision).
+Alternate DSLs are Berry O'Rourke (Family Partnership Support Officer), Chris Newman (Head of School), Emma Davies (SENCO), Izzy Graham (Office) and Vicki Gale & Donna Wyatt (DSLs for Busy Bees our before and after school provision).

-In our Early Years provision of Pre-School and Nursery, we currently have two members of staff with the Early Years Safeguarding Qualification (NSCB Safer Program), Rosie Wallis and Lisa Tooley.
+In our Early Years provision of Pre-School and Nursery, we currently have two members of staff with the Early Years Safeguarding Qualification (NSCB Safer Program), Julie Carey and Lisa Tooley.

 Visitors arriving in school will be given safeguarding information with the names of DSLs available on the lanyards.